arduino/docs-content/content/hardware/_unlisted/old-datasheets/portenta-h7-full/datasheet.md

 ## Board Operation
 ### Getting Started – IDE

-If you want to program your Arduino Portenta H7 while offline you need to install the Arduino Desktop IDE **[1].** To connect the Arduino Portenta H7 to your computer, you’ll need a USB-C cable.
+If you want to program your Arduino Portenta H7 while offline you need to install the Arduino Desktop IDE **[1].** To connect the Arduino Portenta H7 to your computer, you’ll need a USB-C® cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started – Arduino Web Editor (Create)
 All Arduino and Genuino boards, including this one, work out-of-the-box on the Arduino Web Editor **[2]**, by just installing a simple plugin.